alphagov/govuk-frontend/docs/releasing/publishing.md

    - changing the 'Unreleased' heading to the new version number and release type.
 For example, '3.11.0 (Feature release)'
    - adding a new 'Unreleased' heading above the new version number and release type, so users will know where to add PRs to the changelog
+   - if the changelog has headings from [pre-releases](/docs/releasing/publishing-a-pre-release.md#publish-a-new-version-of-govuk-frontend), regroup the content under those headings in a single block
    - saving your changes

 6. Apply the new version number by running: